ArjunCodes29/Imperative-programming-Hillary-Term/practical 1- ciphers/README.md

 Cipher.scala is all you need.
+No I will not add a gitignore @ashley